icabanbo/irene-dataviz-portfolio/README.md

 # Future Assignments

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `visualizing-government-debt.md`.

 ## Assignment 3&4: [Critique by Design](critique-by-design)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final project
 Here it might be helpful to include a high-level description of your final project.